metasfresh/metasfresh-maven-repo/README.md

 # metasfresh-maven-repo
-Hosts a maven repository for some legacy jars which are no longer available on public maven repositories
+Hosts a maven repository for some legacy jars which are no longer available on public maven repositories.
+This repo is also referenced from the metasfresh-parent pom

 ## Important:
-* we are in the process of setting up a public maven repo for metasfresh.
+* We are in the process of setting up a public maven repo for metasfresh.
-* I just imported the artifacts there.
-If anyone adds another artifact here, please make sure to also add it to the newe repo (or ask [metas-ts](https://github.com/orgs/metasfresh/people/metas-ts))
+* I just imported the artifacts that are hosted here to that new repo.
+If anyone adds another artifact here, please make sure to also add it to the new repo (or ask [metas-ts](https://github.com/orgs/metasfresh/people/metas-ts))
-* if the new nexus is ready, we will update the metasfresh-parent pom and remove this repo
+* if the new nexus server is ready, we will update the metasfresh-parent pom and remove this repo

 ## Install a new artifact